jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an Azure AD Conditional Access policy.
-Policies are custom rules that can be enforced on applications, service principals, groups, or the entire organization they are assigned to.
-Currently only one type of policy is available:

-- Token Lifetime Policy - Specifies the lifetime duration of tokens issued for applications and service principals.
+Conditional access Policies are custom rules that define and access scenario

 This policy is described in further detail below.